A 'Darboux theorem' for derived schemes with shifted symplectic structure: Background from derived algebraic geometry

-One can show that: \begin{itemize} \item[(i)] For general $A,B$, the answers to Question \ref{da3quest}(a),(b) may both be no. \item[(ii)] If $A$ is general, but for $B$ the smooth $\K$-scheme $\Spec B^0$ is isomorphic to an affine space $\bA^n$, then the answers to Questions \ref{da3quest}(a),(b) are both yes. \item[(iii)] If $A$ is general, but for $B$ the smooth $\K$-scheme $\Spec B^0$ is isomorphic to a Zariski open set in an affine space $\bA^n$, then the answer to Question \ref{da3quest}(a) may be no, but to Question \ref{da3quest}(b) is yes. \item[(iv)] For general $A,B$, the answer to Question \ref{da3quest}(b) at $p$ is yes if and only if there exists a localization $A^{\prime\, 0}=A^0[g^{-1}]$ of $A^0$ at $p$ and a morphism of $\K$-algebras $\al^0:B^0\ra A^{\prime\, 0}$ such that the following commutes:
+One can show that: \begin{itemize} \item[(i)] For general $A,B$, the answers to Question \ref{da3quest}(a),(b) may both be no. \item[(ii)] If $A$ is general, but for $B$, the smooth $\K$-scheme $\Spec B^0$ is isomorphic to an affine space $\bA^n$, then the answers to Questions \ref{da3quest}(a),(b) are both yes.
+Indeed, the condition that $\Spec B^0$ be isomorphic to an affine space ensures that $B$ is a cofibrant as a cdga, and therefore every map $B \rightarrow A$ in the $\infty$-category of of cdgas is represented by a strict map out of $B$.

+\item[(iii)] If $A$ is general, but for $B$ the smooth $\K$-scheme $\Spec B^0$ is isomorphic to a Zariski open set in an affine space $\bA^n$, then the answer to Question \ref{da3quest}(a) may be no, but to Question \ref{da3quest}(b) is yes. \item[(iv)] For general $A,B$, the answer to Question \ref{da3quest}(b) at $p$ is yes if and only if there exists a localization $A^{\prime\, 0}=A^0[g^{-1}]$ of $A^0$ at $p$ and a morphism of $\K$-algebras $\al^0:B^0\ra A^{\prime\, 0}$ such that the following commutes:

 That is, if $\bs f$ lifts to a morphism $B^0\ra A^0$, then (possibly after further localization) it lifts to a morphism $B^k\ra A^k$ for all~$k$. \end{itemize}

 \begin{rem} Our notion of {\it standard form\/} cdgas is a compromise.
 We chose to start the induction in Example \ref{da2ex2} with a smooth $\K$-algebra $A^0$.
 This ensured that cotangent complexes of $\bL_A$ behave well, as in \S\ref{da23}.
 We could instead have adopted one of the stronger conditions that $\Spec A^0$ is isomorphic to $\bA^n$, or to a Zariski open subset of $\bA^n$.
 This would give better lifting properties of morphisms of derived $\K$-schemes, as in (ii),(iii) above.
 However, requiring $\Spec A^0\subseteq\bA^n$ open does not fit well with the notion of $A$ {\it minimal\/} in Definition \ref{da2def6}, and Theorem \ref{da4thm1} would be false for these stronger notions of standard form cdga. \end{rem}